List of Disney's Big Hero 6 characters: Mr. Yama

 Mr. Yama is a notorious Japanese gangster who runs much of the underground illegal activities in San Fransokyo which includes bot fighting.
 He owns his own bot dubbed "Little Yama" which he prides himself on using due to its violent attacks.
 However, he is outsmarted by Hiro Hamada whose simpler bot managed to overpower and destroy his own.
 Not wanting to be outdone, Yama asked his men to "teach [Hiro] a lesson".
 He gives chase when Hiro is rescued by Tadashi, but after the whole commotion, Yama, Hiro, Tadashi as well as everyone participating in the illegal bot fighting are arrested.

 Sometime later, he got out of prison and has gone back to doing illegal work.
 In the premiere episode of Big Hero 6: The Series, "Baymax Returns", Yama has started to work for the mysterious Obake of whom he himself is afraid of.
-The series further shows that despite his large overweight appearance, he does display some technical knowhow as he was able to replicate and mass produce Baymax's skeleton after having him for a limited amount of time.
+The series further shows that despite his large overweight appearance, he does display some technical know-how as he was able to replicate and mass-produce Baymax's skeleton after having him for a limited amount of time.
 He is nevertheless defeated by Hiro once again along with his friends.
 Yama is also shown to not be very good at working with or controlling others such as in "Food Fight" he was easily outsmarted by Momakase who paralyzed and stole back a device she initially stole for him.
 In "Small Hiro One", Yama is also revealed to have a giant variant of Little Yama called "Mega Yama" which he had attempted to upgrade.
 In that same episode, he is shown to be unaware that Hiro and his Big Hero 6 alter ego are one and the same.
 Despite his criminal occupation, Yama takes samba classes on the side.